 "Confirmation bias... is a tendency for people to prefer information that confirms their preconceptions or hypotheses...
 People can reinforce their existing attitudes by selectively collecting new evidence, by interpreting evidence in a biased way or by selectively recalling information from memory. ...
 Biased search, interpretation and/or recall have been invoked to explain attitude polarization (when a disagreement becomes more extreme even though the different parties are exposed to the same evidence), belief perseverance (when beliefs persist after the evidence for them is shown to be false)... and illusory correlation (when people perceive an association between two events that doesn't actually exist)."
 As you might expect, these errors in information processing are more likely to occur when the topic is emotionally charged or when it touches on a person's core beliefs - those which are part of the individual's self-definition.”

-This leaves us with a pervasive problem: as the media convinces the citizens that any kind of a compromise is a failure and unacceptable, we take those options away from politicians who know such things will be used against them in the next election.
+This leaves us with a pervasive problem: as the media convinces the citizens that any kind of a compromise is a failure and unacceptable, politicians lose those options because it would be used against them in the next election.
 In their refusal to compromise, we typically assign blame to the legislatures by labeling them as “dysfunctional government”, citing their inability to move forward on anything.
 But how can they, when there is such little willingness to compromise?
 After all, agreeing to a compromise would label a politician a waffler or a back-stabber who turns their back on their own constituents and promises.

 Compromise isn’t just within Washington and Albany; it starts with us.
 For a program to be successful, such as school lunches, we the people need to be willing to compromise.
 I may not have kids, but if yours turns into a fat porker and ends up on disability with diabetes, that isn’t in my interest either.
 Besides, if the schools are providing good lunches I would know your kid is being fed right once per day– because people getting food stamps or WIC don’t necessarily feed their children well either.

-To achieve what’s good in the long term, we need to redefine what we want to be “public good done” instead of “reduced taxes”.
-Or maybe, “public good per tax dollar”, recognizing that we only want government spending money if it’s a good value.
+To achieve what’s good in the long term, we to put “do public good” over “cut taxes”.
+Or perhaps we could compromise on a high “public good per tax dollar”, recognizing that we only want government spending money if it’s a good value.
 The problem here becomes a question of what’s good?
 Where do we draw the line?
-School lunch and education seem like no-brainers to me, but I know there are a few right-wing lunatics that think they should be privatized.
+School lunch and education seem like no-brainers to me, but there are right-wingers that think they should be privatized.
 What about public parks and public-sponsored festivals?
 Where do we meet in the middle?